 I can't afford a family law lawyer, where else can I find legal help?

 If you can't afford to hire a lawyer for your whole case, you can still talk to a lawyer for general advice.
-Some lawyers also provide "unbundled" or "limited scope" services.
+Some lawyers also provide "unbundled services" or "limited scope retainer" services.
 This means they agree to help you with part of your case.
 For example, preparing for a trial or case conference.

 You may also be able to find legal help in other places.
 Some of these options include: